 It is not always important that the abnormalities put an impact on the child after birth but in many cases, the impact can be fatal.
-Most cases can be resolved easily while others may need some care and preventions.
-Prior to the birth of the baby, the placenta of the mother does all the work of the kidneys due to which all the abnormalities related to the urinary tract of the child develop prior delivery.
+Most cases can be resolved easily while others may need some care and prevention.
+Prior to the birth of the baby, the placenta of the mother does all the work of the kidneys due to which all the abnormalities related to the urinary tract of the child develop prior to delivery.
 There are certain conditions that affect the functioning of the kidneys of the baby after birth and also exert some issues in body growth.
-For instance, if there is any severe blockage in the flow of the urine then the developing kidneys of the baby might get affected and it may also lead to the poor functioning post-birth.
+For instance, if there is any severe blockage in the flow of the urine then the developing kidneys of the baby might get affected and it may also lead to poor functioning post-birth.
 Also, if the problem lies in both the kidneys then the urine flow would be equal to none.
 This would result in the lack of amniotic fluid around the fetus which would ultimately affect the lungs of the baby.

 Treating the condition

 When it comes to the treatment of the condition, the baby is examined properly and further tests are done to know more about his or her condition.
-The blood pressure of the baby is taken into consideration and ultrasound of the kidneys and the bladder is done.
+The blood pressure of the baby is taken into consideration and an ultrasound of the kidneys and the bladder is done.
 This helps the doctor to take a closer look at the organ.
-The voiding cystourethrogram is a test performed on the babies.
+The voiding cystourethrogram is a test performed on babies.
 In this test, the bladder of the child is filled with the X-Ray dye with the help of a catheter which is inserted in the bladder through the urethra.
 With every process of urination, X-rays are taken.
 This process helps in a clear examination and also tells if there is any possibility of reflux or not.
-In addition, babies with hydronephrosis are examined with renal scan.
+In addition, babies with hydronephrosis are examined with renal scans.
 A small amount of tracer is put into the vein which is radioactive in nature.
 Later, the tracer is expelled in the kidneys, and the time is taken to expel it helps in the determination of kidneys functioning.

 Moreover, the treatment in Ayurveda is done with the help of some herbal medicines that can help in pacifying the complications and pain.